-The Act prohibits smoking anything (not just tobacco) in places where smoking is prohibited under the Smoke-free Places Act, essentially all indoor workplaces and public places, and certain other areas such as patios, transit shelters and within 4 m of the doorways, air intakes or operable windows of all workplaces.
+The Act prohibits smoking anything, including cannabis, in places where smoking is prohibited under the Smoke-free Places Act, essentially all indoor workplaces and public places, and certain other areas such as patios, transit shelters and within 4 m of the doorways, air intakes or operable windows of all workplaces.
 The Act prohibits the use of waterpipes in the same places, whether they contain tobacco or simply other weeds or substances.
 The Act also prohibits the use of electronic cigarettes in all places where smoking is currently prohibited.

-This legislation is clearly leading edge, putting Nova Scotia in a position of national and international leadership by prohibiting the use of waterpipes, electronic smoking devices, and other weeds and substances province-wide, wherever smoking is already prohibited.
-However, the Act could still be strengthened by prohibiting smoking in more outdoor spaces, such as playgrounds and sports and recreational fields.
+The Nova Scotia legislation is clearly leading edge, putting the province in a position of national and international leadership by prohibiting the use of waterpipes, electronic smoking devices, and other weeds and substances, including cannabis, province-wide, wherever smoking is already prohibited.